josephmate/josephmate.github.io/_posts/2020-07-27-javascript-does-not-need-stringbuilder.md

 Following the experiments, I wanted to know why.
-My research led me to [this email chain](https://www.mail-archive.com/es-discuss@mozilla.org/msg10071.html) where Dr. Axel Rauschmayer proposes adding StringBuilder to the next version of ECMAScript,
+My research led me to [this email chain](https://www.mail-archive.com/es-discuss@mozilla.org/msg10071.html) where Dr. Axel Rauschmayer proposes adding StringBuilder to the next version of ECMAScript:
 > Is this worthy of ES.next support?
 Or does it belong into a library?
 >
 > The two concatenation approaches I know of are: